Report: Mulvaney told Nielsen not to elevate concerns about future Russian meddling to Trump

 Breaking News Emails

-In the months before Nielsen was forced to resign earlier this month, she tried to focus the White House on preparing for Russia's efforts to influence the 2020 election, the publication reported.
+In the months before Nielsen was forced to resign earlier this month, she tried to focus the White House on preparing for Russia's efforts to influence next year's election, the publication reported.
 She became increasingly worried about Russia's sustained efforts in the U.S. leading up to and after the 2018 midterm elections, officials told The Times.

 But Mulvaney made clear that conversation shouldn't reach Trump, saying it "wasn’t a great subject and should be kept below his level,” a senior administration official told The Times.